Hypnagokali/authfix/README.md

-# auth-middleware-for-actix-web
+# Authfix
-> Actix Web Middleware for securing routes with session based authentication and mfa.
-Based on Actix-Session
+> Authfix is an Actix Web Middleware for securing routes with session based authentication and mfa.
+Its currently based on Actix-Session

 This library provides a middleware for [Actix Web](https://github.com/actix/actix-web) to secure routes based on [Actix-Session](https://github.com/actix/actix-extras/tree/master/actix-session).
 It provides an extractor to retrieve the logged in user and it provides mfa-functionality.